 Fluticasone is a preventer inhaler.
 Use it every day to prevent your symptoms from developing.
 Steroids like fluticasone work by reducing the inflammation in your airways.
 When the inflammation has gone, your airways are much less likely to become narrow and cause symptoms such as wheezing.

-Fluticasone is available on its own in an inhaler, and also in combination with other medicines, such as salmeterol or formoterol.
+Fluticasone is available on its own in an inhaler, and also in combination with other medicines, such as salmeterol, formoterol or vilanterol.
 These are medicines which also help to control the symptoms of asthma.

 Before using a fluticasone inhaler

 Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
 For these reasons, before you start using a fluticasone inhaler it is important that your doctor knows:

 - If you are pregnant, trying for a baby or breast-feeding.
 This is because it is particularly important that your asthma should be well controlled if you are expecting a baby, and your doctor will want to advise you about your care.

 - If you have an infection in your eyes or mouth, or a chest infection.

 - If you have ever had pulmonary tuberculosis (TB).

 - If you are taking or using any other medicines.
 This includes any medicines you are taking which are available to buy without a prescription, as well as herbal and complementary medicines.

 - If you have ever had an allergic reaction to a medicine.